oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 ## Load Balancers

-Automation Tool Kit allows you to create Load Balancers with all the features supported by Oracle.
+Automation Tool Kit allows you to create Load Balancers.
 Components that you can create using the Tool Kit includes:

 | Resource | Tab Name |
 |---|---|